 What if when we were to beg you to teach us – you point us to peers who can do an equally amazing job of teaching?

 What if when we are totally lost – you also get lost (from the room)?
 Left high and dry, we will then push ourselves to further create what we will need all our lives – abilities – to solve, to ideate, to understand, to assimilate, to correlate, to beat ourselves.

-No, we are not talking about your secretion glands, rather questioning your approach - you take your job too seriously.
+No, we are not talking about your process of sweating, rather questioning your approach.
+You take your job too seriously.
 What will happen if you would give up this pedestal and step down and join us?
 Accept us as colleagues?

 What if you delegate almost all your responsibilities?
 No, let us rephrase, what if we all share all the responsibilities of learning and living together (don’t we all spend a minimum of 10 years in the school)?

 What if – this week or this month – a team of us take the onus of teaching?
 Another team will manage the projects.
 One more will take care of home works and yet another of tests (preparing, administering and checking).
 There will be a team to take care of the learning environment by doing research, making and displaying posters and distributing trivia on the topic of the week.

 You will observe that when you start sharing your responsibilities with us – things will not all work fine.
 We will make mistakes, we will omit, forget, mismanage and even be completely irresponsible.
 What if at every mishap you see the opportunity for more effort, more challenges and more growth?
 What if you were to also share your earnings?
 No, no we’re just joking.
 You deserve your salary – not for serving us, but for making our learning journey worthwhile.
 For being with us, for accepting us, for forgiving us, for laughing and crying with us.